Stool233/logseq-store/pages/TLA+.md

 			- They are represented differently because they are implemented differently
 				- State machine eliminate those low-level implementation details
 					- They provide a single simple abstraction
-	- TLA+ is an elegant, expressive
+	- TLA+ is an elegant, expressive language for describing state machine.